okayhop/Miscellaneous-NetOps-Scripts/Readme.md

 can save me a ton of time.
 These scripts are geared to the "one and done" type of task items where a full fledged development project would be grossly overkill.

-I also utilize these scripts.examples in my blog.
+I also utilize these script examples in my blog.
 You can find it at www.koreyhopkins.com
 ### How To Use

 As I add scripts over time, I will update the **Contents** section of this Readme with a